fabelier/Zeitgeist-Borders/README.md

 # Installing Zeitgeist Borders

+We couldn't make an online service because of the Google's limitation on the number of query on their servers, but still you can install it on your computer with a little bit of patience.
+Install [Python](http://www.python.org/) and follow the steps described above.
+It's worth it, it's a pretty funny and addictive tool ! :)

 ## Dependencies

 In order to use Zeitgeist Borders you must have [Python](http://www.python.org/download/releases/2.7/) installed with the following dependencies: